Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Is mild overparametrization sufficient? Case of orthogonal data

-\end{thm} Note that for typical data (e.g., if $y_k\neq 0$ for all $k$), the $\max$ term in \cref{thm:orthogonal} is larger than $\frac{n}{2}$.
+Moreover, consider the gradient flow solution $\theta$ of \cref{eq:gradientflow}.
+If the inner layer weights $w_i(0)$ are initialized independently with a rotation invariant distribution, then with probability at least $1-m 2^{-n^\star}$: any limit point of $\theta(t)$ as $t\to\infty$ is not a global minimum of $L_\lambda$. \end{thm} Note that for typical data (e.g., if $y_k\neq 0$ for all $k$), $n^\star\geq \frac{n}{2}$.
 As a consequence, \cref{thm:orthogonal} implies that as long as the number of neurons $m$ is small with respect to $2^{\frac{n}{2}}$, only a small fraction of activation cones contain global minima of the regularized (or min-norm) loss in their closure.
-This suggests that the requirement $m\gtrsim\min(2^n, n^d)$ -- note that in the orthogonal case $2^n \leq n^d$ -- of \cref{thm:losslandscape} is somewhat necessary to have a benign loss landscape.
+This suggests that the requirement $m\gtrsim\min(2^n, n^d)$ -- note that in the orthogonal case $2^n \leq n^d$ -- of \cref{thm:losslandscape} is somewhat necessary to have a favorable loss landscape.

 While loss landscape claims are generally agnostic of the dynamics encountered during the training of the network, \cref{thm:orthogonal} also claims that this $m\gtrsim\min(2^n, n^d)$ condition is also required to guarantee, with high probability, convergence towards a global minimum of the regularized loss.
 In other words, \cref{thm:orthogonal} implies that as soon as $m\lesssim\min(2^n, n^d)$, the network will not converge towards the global minimum of the regularized loss $L_\lambda$ when trained via gradient flow, even with large initializations.